OCT-FPGA/P4OpenNIC_Public/OCT-P4-FPGA/README.md

 1. Refer to [Section 5](https://github.com/Xilinx/open-nic-dpdk) to configure the BIOS of the host.

-1. Refer to [Section 8](https://github.com/Xilinx/open-nic-dpdk) to run pktgen.
+1. Refer to [Section 8](https://github.com/Xilinx/open-nic-dpdk) to run pktgen from `dpdk/pktgen-dpdk-pktgen-21.03.1/usr/local/bin/`

 ## Checking the status of the bitstream.